metabandit/NeurIPS2023/README.md

-# NeurIPS2023
+# Flexible Task-state Representations Learned From Probabilistic Reward Sequences
-Flexible Task-state Representations Learned From Probabilistic Reward Sequences
+Submitted to 37th Conference on Neural Information Processing Systems (NeurIPS 2023)

-This repository contains the implementation of the set of higher-order bandit problems and the code to reproduce the experiments presented in the paper.
+This repository contains the implementation of a set of higher-order bandit problems and the code to reproduce the experiments presented in the paper.